KaraNagaiOrg/repo1/README.md

 # repo1

-This repo is used to test Commit Status Publisher and Pull Requests Plugin.
+This repo is used to test Commit Status Publisher and Pull Requests Plugin